suninthesky/suninthesky.github.io/_posts/2018-11-23-tomorrow-owes-you.md

 ---
 layout: post
-title: "Tomorrow owes you the sum of your yesterdays..."
+title: Tomorrow owes you the sum of your yesterdays...
 tags: quotes leadership
 ---